humaameer786/active-directory-homelab/README.md

 - VirtualBox networking and the `ADLAB-NAT` configuration
 - Windows Server 2022 installation and baseline setup
 - Active Directory Domain Services installation
-- creation of the `adlab.test` forest
+- creation of the `hoomaverse.test` forest
 - DNS configuration and how AD uses DNS
 - Organizational Unit design
 - users, groups and computer objects